 We have high aspirations for our students and aim to ensure they have access to a broad and balanced curriculum throughout their time with us at The Bourne Community College.
 This is why we have designed the pathways, to give appropriate challenge and depth of study throughout Years 10 and 11.

-Each student will be designated one of the following pathways:
+Each student will be designated one of three pathways.
+The form they are given will outline the subjects available to them.

 Your curriculum subject choices

 Watch our videos to learn more about the subjects you can study.

 Do I have to do the core subjects?

 Yes, these are part of the National Curriculum that all students study.

 Pathways are the way in which we ensure that our students are not limited in their opportunities later in life.
 We have ensured that there is still an element of choice for all students but will always encourage them to ensure they maintain a broad range of subjects at this stage so that they have a wide range of future opportunities.

 Can you guarantee that I will get my first choices?

 Whilst we cannot guarantee this, we will do our best to give all students either their main choices or, if this is not possible, their reserves.
 On occasion, we will have to make the decision that a certain course will not run – this decision is never taken lightly and we will consult with you and work alongside you to find the best option if we are unable to offer you your main choice or reserve.

 Do I have to do a Humanity and Language on the Green and Blue Pathways?